comerforda/Projects/README.md

 # Projects
 Collection of relevant projects I developed pursuing my Bachelors of Science at the University of Minnesota.

+## earthquakes (C++):
+  * This program was an exercise in low-level graphics programming.
+It creates a detailed mesh of the Earth in space, then interfaces    with public data from NASA of every earthquake reading since 1910.
+It iterates through each year up to the 2000s and displays every earthquake that happened in the last year at it's corresponding location on the globe.

 ## Text Rain (Java - Processing):
   * An interactable graphics program written in the Java-based Processing environment.
 Letters fall from the top of a webcam like rain and you can lift them up/move them around with your body.